 Secure e-voting can be approached using various cryptographic techniques.
-The earliest suggestion is that of Chaum (1981), who suggested using a mix network (mixnet).
+The earliest suggestion is that of Chaum [12], who suggested using a mix network (mixnet).
 The idea is to treat the ballots as ciphertexts.
 Voters encrypt their ballots and agents collect and shuffle these messages and thus anonymity of the ballots is preserved.
-Other studies followed and improved this model, e.g. (Sako and Kilian, 1995; Adida, 2008; Boneh and Golle, 2002; Jakobsson et al., 2002; Lee et al., 2003; Neff, 2001).
+Other studies followed and improved this model, e.g. [1, 5, 29, 32, 34, 38].
 However, while such systems preserve anonymity, the talliers are exposed to the actual ballots.
-The mere anonymity of the ballots might not provide sufficient security and this may encourage voters to abstain or vote untruthfully (Dery et al., 2021).
+The mere anonymity of the ballots might not provide sufficient security and this may encourage voters to abstain or vote untruthfully [21].

 One of the approaches towards achieving tally-hiding privacy, and not just anonymity, is by employing homomorphic encryption.
 The most common ciphers of that class are additively homomorphic, in the sense that the product of several ciphertexts is the encryption of the sum of the corresponding plaintexts.
-Such encryptions are suitable for secure voting, as was first suggested by Benaloh (1986).
+Such encryptions are suitable for secure voting, as was first suggested by Benaloh [3].
 The main idea is to encrypt the ballots using a public-key homomorphic cipher.
 An agent aggregates the encrypted ballots and then sends an aggregated encrypted value to the tallier.
 The tallier decrypts the received ciphertexts and recovers the aggregation of the ballots, but is never exposed to the ballots themselves.
-Secure voting protocols that are based on homomorphic encryption were presented in e.g. (Cramer et al., 1997; Damgård et al., 2010; Hevia and Kiwi, 2004; Yang et al., 2018; Fan et al., 2020; Rezaeibagha et al., 2019; Priya et al., 2018).
+Secure voting protocols that are based on homomorphic encryption were presented in e.g. [17, 18, 23, 27, 36, 37, 46].

 While most studies on secure voting offered protocols for securing the voting process, some studies considered the question of private execution of the computation that the underlying voting rule dictates.
 We begin our survey with works that considered score-based voting rules.
-Canard et al. (2018) considered the MAJORITY JUDGMENT (MJ) voting rule (Balinski and Laraki, 2007).
+Canard et al. [9] considered the MAJORITY JUDGMENT (MJ) voting rule [2].
 They first translated the complex control flow and branching instructions that the MJ rule entails into a branchless algorithm; then they devised a privacy-preserving implementation of it using homomorphic encryption, distributed decryption schemes, distributed evaluation of Boolean gates, and distributed comparisons.
-Nair et al. (2015) suggested to use secret sharing for the tallying process in PLURALITY voting (Brandt et al., 2016).
+Nair et al. [33] suggested to use secret sharing for the tallying process in PLURALITY voting [6].
 Their protocol provides anonymity but does not provide perfect secrecy as it reveals the final aggregated score of each candidate.
 In addition, their protocol is vulnerable to cheating attacks, as it does not include means for detecting illegal votes.
-Küsters et al. (2020) introduced a secure end-to-end verifiable tally-hiding e-voting system, called Ordinos, that implements the PLURALITY rule and outputs the K candidates that received the highest number of votes, or those with number votes that is greater than some threshold.
-Dery et al. (2021) offered a solution based on MPC in order to securely determine the winners in elections governed by score-based voting rules, including PLURAL-ITY, APPROVAL, VETO, RANGE and BORDA.
+Küsters et al. [31] introduced a secure end-to-end verifiable tally-hiding e-voting system, called Ordinos, that implements the PLURALITY rule and outputs the K candidates that received the highest number of votes, or those with number votes that is greater than some threshold.
+Dery et al. [21] offered a solution based on MPC in order to securely determine the winners in elections governed by score-based voting rules, including PLURALITY, APPROVAL, VETO, RANGE and BORDA.
 Their protocols offer perfect privacy and very attractive runtimes.